 May, 1967 saw the introduction of the Suzuki Fronte 360 2-door sedan with the engine at the rear.
 The wheelbase was down to 196 cm, the suspension independent with coil springs and the engine a 356 cc 3-cylinder air-cooled 2-cycle, placed transversely.
 Its overall shape had a roundish profile, nicknamed 'Daruma', a Japanese roly-poly doll, and this is the smallest (and only Kei) car which used the cola-bottle shape, that became popular in the USA for the 1965 model year.
 In November, 1968 came the Suzuki Fronte SS 360 with 36 HP, with the Suzuki Fronte SSS to follow in April, 1970.
 In the export there was also a Suzuki Fronte 500 with the engine enlarged to 475 cc since January, 1969.

 Also in March, 1969 as a successor to the Suzulight Van arrived the Suzuki Fronte Van 2-door wagon with a conventional drivetrain lay-out (engine in front, rear wheel drive), with a rear rigid axle with leaf springs and a wheelbase of 199.5 cm.
 The engine was the air-cooled 3-cylinder 2-cycle 356 cc.
 By July, 1969 a less commercial version arrived as Suzuki Fronte Estate possibly to give the car buyer a model with more luggage room without having to buy a commercial version.
 In June, 1970 this model was succeeded by the Suzuki Fronte Custom with the same wagon body style but without a rear hatch, there was a bottom-hinged trunk lid only, possibly to please the customer (who found too few luggage room in the rear-engined Fronte) in disguising the fact that actually a wagon (not popular in those days) was involved.
-This might be the only wagon ever with a fixed back window; this model was deleted in 1971 (after the addition of a more luxury version, called the Fronte Hi-Custom in August, 1970).
+This model was deleted in 1971 (after the addition of a more luxury version, called the Fronte Hi-Custom in August, 1970).
 Also in June, 1970 became available a wagon with a 2-piece tailgate, next to the top-hinged one-piece version.
 By the 1973 model year the engine in the Suzuki Fronte Van became a 2-cylinder 2-cycle water-cooled 359 cc.

 In April, 1970 arrived the Suzuki Jimny 4WD vehicle.
 This car was developed from the Hopestar ON.
 The body was open with canvas doors and there were 3 seats.
 The wheelbase was 193 cm, the suspension a rigid axle with leaf springs front and rear on a separate chassis.
 The engine was initially the 2-cycle 2-cylinder air-cooled 359 cc, which became water-cooled in May, 1972.
 At that time a 3-seat 2-door wagon was added.
 In February, 1975 an open body became available with 2 opposite seats at the rear.
 By May, 1976 complying with the revised standards for the kei car vehicles, the engine became the 3-cylinder 539 cc (in the export since 1974), and the length grew to 317 cm by putting the spare wheel at the back of the car instead of inside.
 The car was named Suzuki Jimny 55.
 By extending the wheel arches, the width of the car grew to 139.5 cm in June, 1977.
 In October, 1977 the Suzuki Jimny 8 was added with a 4-cylinder OHC engine of 797 cc.
 In October, 1978 an open body with metal doors was added.
 In the export the cars were called Suzuki LJ10 with the air-cooled 359 cc engine and Suzuki LJ20 with the water-cooled 359 cc engine (4 years earlier than in Japan the spare wheel was now mounted at the back giving the open version a total length of 319.5 cm, 2.5 cm of which were for the credit of the revised front bumper that gave the wagon a total length of 302.5 cm), by 1974 renamed Suzuki LJ50 with the 539 cc engine, and in 1977 Suzuki LJ80 with the 797 cc engine with a length of 318.5 cm.
 There was also a pick-up version of this vehicle with a wheelbase of 220 cm and a length of 362 cm, called Suzuki LJ51 and LJ81 respectively.
 In Australia the vehicle was also known as Suzuki Stockman.